 Our students also receive funding under other Title IV programs, including the Federal Perkins Loan Program, the Federal Supplemental Educational Opportunity Grant Program, the Federal Work-Study Program, the National Science and Mathematics Access to Retain Talent Grant Program, the Academic Competitiveness Grant Program, and the Teacher Education Assistance for College and Higher Education Grant Program.
+We have been approved by the Department of Education to participate in the Federal Direct Loan Program, under which the Department of Education rather than a private lender makes the loans to students, and we are prepared for our students to begin receiving loans under that program if we determine that such lending is necessary to continue our students' access to Title IV loans.
+The types of loans, the maximum annual loan amounts and other terms of the loans made under the Federal Direct Loan Program are similar to those for loans made under the FFEL Program.

 Other financial aid programs.
 In addition to the Title IV programs listed above, eligible students may participate in several other financial aid programs or receive support from other governmental sources.
 These include veterans educational benefits administered by the U.S. Department of Veterans Affairs and state financial aid programs.
-During fiscal 2009 and 2008, we derived an immaterial amount of our net revenue from tuition financed by such programs.
+During fiscal 2007 and 2008, we derived an immaterial amount of our net revenue from tuition financed by such programs.

 Private loans.
 Some of our students also use private loan programs to help finance their education.
 Students can apply to a number of different lenders for private loans at current market interest rates.
 Private loans are intended to fund a portion of students' cost of education not covered by the Title IV programs and other financial aid.
-During fiscal 2009 and 2008, payments derived from private loans constituted approximately 0.9% and 2.9%, respectively, of our cash revenue.
-Third-party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, we did not derive any payments from subprime loans during fiscal year 2009 or 2008.
+During fiscal 2008, payments derived from private loans constituted approximately 2.9% of our cash revenue.
+Third-party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, we did not derive any payments from subprime loans during fiscal year 2008.